takamisaki/EaseMobSample/README.md

 Practice EaseMob framework and Objective-C by Xcode to realize a basic chat app.

+# Attention

+This project maybe cannot run now because of the server error, but it codes right :D

 # Usage

 1. This project is only implemented by Xcode on Mac, so please make sure you have installed Xcode on your Mac.